California Penal Code 243.4 PC - Sexual Battery

 PC 243.4 is a “wobbler” that can be charged as a misdemeanor or felony crime and possible sex registry.

-When you start restricting the difference between a sexual battery and some sort of activity like rape or digital penetration, the dividing line is how the touching is effectuated.
 In other words, if you're touching someone's butt or private area over their clothes, then it's probably going to be categorized as a sexual battery which is huge because most sexual batteries are filed as misdemeanors versus felonies.

 However, suppose there's any penetration going on in the vagina or the butt.
 In that case, that will be more along the lines of a rape allegation — a digital penetration allegation that is both a strike and a felony.
 The person will be looking at prison time in that scenario.

-So, the way the prosecutors prove these sexual batteries is first they have to show touching.
+So, the way the prosecutors prove these sexual batteries is first, they have to show touching.
 Next, they have to show that the person had some sort of intent.

 The Intent of Unlawful Touching